Dis1309/spheron/README.md

 2. **Transparent Bounty Distribution**: Through blockchain-backed smart contracts, we ensure that each contributor is paid fairly and promptly for their work.
 3. **AI-Assisted Categorization**: Our AI-driven system streamlines the process of evaluating issues by automatically categorizing them into Critical, High, or Low tiers.
 4. **Blockchain-Powered Payments**: Contributors are paid securely in cryptocurrency upon completion of the project timeline, with funds distributed transparently based on the severity of the issue resolved.
+5. **Automated Transaction Management**: To ensure trust and transparency between contributors and project creators, bounty payments are securely held in smart contracts while the bounty is live.
+Once the bounty ends, the funds are automatically distributed among contributors based on their work.
+6. **AI-Powered Issue Prioritization**: In addition to categorizing issues, our AI system assists project managers by predicting the potential impact of each bug and suggesting priority levels, ensuring that the most critical issues are addressed first.
+7. **Smart Matching Algorithms**: Our AI algorithms match contributors to the issues that best align with their expertise, optimizing the process by assigning the right talents to the most relevant problems.
+8. **Real-Time Issue Insights**: AI-powered dashboards provide real-time insights into the nature and severity of bugs, helping contributors and project creators stay updated with the progress of the bounty.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>